shader-slang/shader-slang.github.io/docs/coming-from-glsl.md

 ```
 </td></tr></table>

-The real difference is on the data "Layout" where CPU stores the data on the memory in a certain order and the shader interprets it in the same way.
+The real difference is in the data "Layout," where the CPU stores the data in memory in a certain order, and the shader interprets it in the same way.

-For more detailed explanation about the matrix layout, please check another document, [Handling Matrix Layout Differences on Different Platforms](https://shader-slang.com/slang/user-guide/a1-01-matrix-layout.html).
+For a more detailed explanation about the matrix layout, please check another document, [Handling Matrix Layout Differences on Different Platforms](https://shader-slang.com/slang/user-guide/a1-01-matrix-layout.html).

 ## Precision qualifiers are ignored
 Slang doesn't respect the precision qualifiers such as `lowp`, `mediump`, and `highp`.
-All `float` type will be treated as a high precision float.
+All `float` types will be treated as high-precision floats.

 ## `double` type may not be supported depending on the target or target profile
-While GLSL supports `double` type with extensions and restrictions, HLSL and WGSL don't support `double` type.
+While GLSL supports the `double` type with extensions and restrictions, HLSL and WGSL don't support the `double` type.

-The precision could be lost when using GLSL shader with those targets that don't support `double` type.
+The precision will be lost when using GLSL shaders with those targets that don't support the `double` type.

 ## Multiple entry-points are allowed
-GLSL requires an entry point to be named as `main`.
-It prevents a shader file from having more than one entry-point like how other shading languages allow such as HLSL and Metal.
+GLSL requires an entry point to be named `main`.
+This requirement prevents a shader file from having more than one entry point, unlike other shading languages such as HLSL and Metal.

 But this requirement doesn't apply when using Slang with the option `-allow-glsl`.
-In other words, you can define multiple entry-points in a same shader file.
+In other words, you can define multiple entry points in the same shader file.

 ## Texture-combined sampler
-GLSL has types called "Texture-combined sampler" such as `sampler2D`, `sampler3D` and so on.
+GLSL has types called "Texture-combined sampler" such as `sampler2D`, `sampler3D`, and so on.
 Slang will "legalize" it into two objects: a texture object and a sampler object.

 For example, `sampler2D` will be split into `Texture2D` and `SamplerState` when translated to `HLSL`.